 Support for students

-- Our Hall Welfare Team.
-Led by the Wardens, for students living in University halls of residence.
+- Hall Welfare Team - Hall Wardens are able to provide support for students living in University halls of residence.

 - RUSU Advice Service - RUSU's drop in service is confidential and independent to the University.